ekfoury/core-lab1/README.md

 This project is part of the ITEC 590 course, which covers various aspects of network security, focusing on IDS and IPS technologies.
 The labs are designed to complement the course material, providing practical insights and real-world applications of IDS and IPS.

+The labs will be running over the CORE Emulator (https://coreemu.github.io/core/index.html).

 ## Labs

 ### Lab 1: Review on Networking Concepts